jacerhea/OneLoginClientDotNet/README.md

 # OneLogin Dot Net Client
-This is a portable library for consuming the WordPress REST-API in (almost) any C# application.
+This is a portable library for consuming the OneLogin REST-API in (almost) any C# application.
 If you find bugs or have any suggestions, feel free to create an issue.

-## License
-OneLogin Dot Net Client is published under the [MIT License](https://github.com/wp-net/WordPressPCL/blob/master/LICENSE)

 # Quickstart

 ## Including OneLogin Dot Net Client
-The WordPressPCL API Wrapper is avaiable through [NuGet](https://www.nuget.org/packages/WordPressPCL/):
+The OneLogin API is avaiable through [NuGet](https://www.nuget.org/packages/OneLogin.API/):

 ```
 > Install-Package OneLogin.API
 ```

 ## Supported Plattforms
-WordPressPCL is built on top of the new [.NET Standard](https://github.com/dotnet/standard) targeting netstandard versions 1.1 and 2.0 - therefore it should work on the following plaforms:
+OneLogin API is built on top of the new [.NET Standard](https://github.com/dotnet/standard) targeting netstandard versions 1.1 and 2.0 - therefore it should work on the following plaforms:
 * .NET Framework 4.5 and newer
 * .NET Core
 * Universal Windows Platform (uap)